Both sides lied, she said.

 - In one video, Gruber says that if the public had really understood that the law would require healthy people to pay for sick people, it wouldn’t have passed.

-- He also says that the penalty for not having insurance is a “tax,” even though Democrats didn’t use that word to describe it because it would have made the law politically unfeasible.
+- He also says that the penalty for eschewing health insurance is a “tax,” though Democrats avoided that word because it would have made the law politically unfeasible.

 - In another video, Gruber explains that a new ACA tax on high-cost health plans supposedly levied on insurers would actually be passed through to consumers.

-But Pickert herself knew the inner workings of Obamacare, since Gruber had talked with her “many times over the past six years.”
+Pickert confesses that she knew the inner workings of Obamacare, since Gruber had talked with her “many times over the past six years.”

 In one conversation she found worthy of sharing, Gruber reportedly described the Cadillac tax with an analogy reminiscent of the fate of 9/11 victims in the Twin Towers: